 Boost Candidate Interest in Working for Your Portcos

 An employer brand is a critical component of gaining a competitive advantage in the labor market.
-Portcos shouldn’t allow a lack of brand awareness to diminish a robust recruitment process.
+Portcos shouldn’t allow a lack of brand awareness to diminish a robust talent acquisition process.
 Most prospects nowadays research company reviews before applying.
 As a result, candidates may be discouraged from submitting their application if they discover bad ratings for an employee experience or hiring process.

 While you can’t change people’s minds about companies, great branding can help shape their impressions.
 The first stage is to develop an employee value proposition, which will help you effectively present open positions and your portcos to potential applicants.